Tips for Feeding Your Garden Plants with Liquid Organic Fertilisers

 7. Focus on the Soil

-While foliar feeding (spraying fertiliser directly onto leaves) can provide a quick nutrient boost, the most effective long-term approach is to feed the soil.
-Healthy soil promotes robust root systems and ensures a steady supply of nutrients to your plants.
-We recommend both types of feeding; both foliar and soil feeding throughout the season.
-We normally feed the soil every 3 to 10 days depending on the crop and time of year while foliar feeding our crops every week to two weeks throughout the season.
+While foliar feeding can provide a quick nutrient boost, the most effective long-term approach is to feed the soil.
+Healthy soil promotes strong root systems and ensures a steady supply of nutrients to your plants.
+A balanced approach using both soil feeding and foliar applications delivers the best results throughout the season.

 8. Avoid Over-Fertilising

-Too much of a good thing can harm your garden.
-Over-fertilising can lead to salt build-up in the soil, stunted growth, or leaf burn.
-Adjust your fertilisation schedule based on the specific needs of your plants.
+Too much fertiliser can harm your garden.
+Over-fertilising may lead to nutrient imbalances, excessive vegetative growth, or leaf damage.
+Adjust your feeding schedule based on plant response and seasonal demand.

 9. Tailor Your Approach to Each Plant

-- Seedlings and young plants benefit from a diluted (half-strength) fertiliser solution to support early growth without overwhelming their delicate root systems.
+- Seedlings benefit from diluted solutions to support early growth without stress.

 Final Thoughts